-2023 EUR million 2022 EUR million Financial assets at fair value through other comprehensive income ("FVOCI") (b) Listed equity securities (c) 973 1,028
+2024 2023 EUR million EUR million

+Financial assets at fair value through other comprehensive income ("FVOCI") (b) Listed equity securities (c) 91 973

-- (a) At 31 December 2023 and 2022, the Group's listed investments are denominated in Euro.
-See note 37(a) for further analysis. - (b) The fair values are based on quoted market prices. - (c) These equity securities are not investments held for trading purpose.
+- (a) At 31 December 2024 and 2023, the Group's listed investments are denominated in Euro.
+See note 36(a) for further analysis. - (b) The fair values are based on quoted market prices. - (c) These equity securities are not investments held for trading purpose.
 The Group made an irrevocable election at initial recognition to recognise and measure these investments at FVOCI.
-As at 31 December 2023, the Group has collar agreements with banks to hedge fair values of these listed equity securities.
-Fair value deficits of EUR35 million and EUR7 million of these collar arrangements are included in current and non-current liabilities (see note 23 and 27, respectively).
-The comparative balance of the listed equity securities includes EUR26 million fair value of these collar arrangements.
-The Group considered this FVOCI category to be an appropriate classification.
+As at 31 December 2024, the Group has collar agreements with banks to hedge fair values of these listed equity securities.
+Fair value surplus of EUR2 million at 31 December 2024 of these collar arrangements are included in current assets (see note 20).
+For the comparative balance as at 31 December 2023, fair value deficitis of EUR35 million and EUR7 million are included in current and non-current liabilities (see note 22 and 26, respectively).